Sean Teale

 Sean Teale (born 18 June 1992) is a British actor, known for his roles as Prince Condé in Reign, Nick Levan in Skins, and Ben Larson in the Syfy series Incorporated.
-He also co-starred in the Fox sci-fi/drama series The Gifted.
+He starred as Eclipse in Fox and Marvel’s sci-fi/drama series The Gifted.

 Early life

 Teale grew up in Putney, London.
 He is of Venezuelan, Spanish, and Welsh descent.
 His father, Noel, is an IT consultant and his mother, Fini, works at a design advertising agency.
 Teale attended Latymer Upper School in Hammersmith where he played rugby and football and took drama.

 His performance in a school play was spotted by an agent in the audience.
 Teale decided to switch his focus from sports to drama after his agents advised him to renounce for fear of damaging his looks.
 He began auditions as he was preparing for his A-levels in History, Drama and Economics.
 He has deferred his place at the University of Manchester studying History and Economics to pursue his acting career.